 METHOD 1) RUBBER MAT

 This is one of the easiest and most efficient methods that I have used.
 Be it a filter stuck to a lens, or 2 filters stuck together.
-All you will need is a simple rubber mat – a mouse pad, or one of those cheap anti-slip pads you use in cars.
+All you will need is a simple rubber mat – A mouse pad, or one of those cheap anti-slip pads used in cars.

 METHOD 2) FILTER WRENCH

-The next best method that I know of, and it will require a very affordable filter wrench.
-Very easy to use too.
-Just grab the lens with one wrench, grab the filter with another, then screw them apart (Turn the wrench holding the filter).
+The next best method that I know of, and will require a very affordable pair of filter wrenches.
+Very easy to use – Just grab the lens with one wrench, grab the filter with the other.
+Then simply screw them apart (turn the wrench holding the filter).

 METHODS THAT SOMEHOW WORK

 These methods, they work… somehow.
 Sometimes they work really well, sometimes nothing much happens except for frustration.
 Just don’t count on these methods too much.
 It’s 50-50.

 How do you get a stuck filter out without using any tools?
 Screw another filter on top of it.
 The idea is to increase the surface area you can grab, and thus making it easier to unscrew.
 But there is a problem with this method – You might get 2 stuck filters instead.
 Which, you might be able to unstuck with a rubber mat.

 Quick note: If you do not want to risk getting another filter stuck, you can use a step-down ring instead.

 This method only applies to the circular polarizer or similar “spinning” filters.
 It only worked for me after struggling for a few minutes, but it’s still worth a try.
 Simply strap a thick rubber band on the filter.
 Grab the part that does not move, and try to unscrew it.
 The rubber band should give you more grip, more area, and thus more turning force to release the stuck.